CaZual-T/CZT-Mod-Manager/docs/INFO_how_cztmm_works.md

   - Content mods are the ones that go into Content/FMOD, MOVIES, SPLASH, VO_MOD
   - Pak files go into Content/PAKS/Mods/
     - Uninstall (F8/Safe Mode) removes the linked files from all content folders and any potential .dll/.asi mods from root (exe location)
-    - Simple because all RoN mods are additions and never directly replace vanilla files.
+    - Simple because all RoN mods are additional files within a mods folder.
+    - Content mods FMOD, MOVIES, SPLASH, VO_MOD never directly replace vanilla files and a backup is automatically made when mods are linked.
+Making it easy to go back to vanilla files.
 - Forza Horizon 6 (ForzaTech):
   - Here we essentially take a snapshot of the vanilla files + some assistance from .ext filtering to recreate the vanilla structure 1:1.
   - Forza mods are then normalized to a mediapc/{scope} structure and "overlayed" (installed) into the game.